 Other Showrooms Near You

 A combination of three windows joined at an angle, bay windows jut out beyond your walls to add space to your room.
-Because the windows face multiple directions, they let in more light and air than flat window types.
+Because the windows face multiple directions and extend beyond your walls, they can let in more light and air than flat window types.

-Bay windows fit best in exterior wall spaces of 40 inches or larger in size.
-In contrast, bow windows extend from a wall in a curved shape rather than angular.
-The geometric angles of this style make it well suited for modern and contemporary designs in addition to appearing in traditional and Victorian style homes.
-Bay windows extend further from the building and provide additional space on the interior of the home, allowing for extra seating with a window seat or reading nook.
+Bay windows fit best in exterior wall spaces 40 inches wide or larger.
+They extend further from the building and provide additional space on the interior of the home, potentially allowing for extra seating with a window seat or reading nook.

-Bay windows are popular with homeowners because they capture a large amount of natural light from different directions.
+Bay windows are popular with homeowners because they can capture a large amount of natural light from different directions.
 Bay windows can be created with operable casement windows, allowing for ventilation.
-Because they extend beyond the exterior of a home, bay windows can give a room an enhanced feeling of openness and space, making a room feel and look larger.

 Find Inspiration for Bay Windows